 Whereas Graaskamp is widely regarded for development of a holistic framework in order to analyse the development process, other authors have tended to focus upon individual roles from a management perspective.
 A widely held view is of the developer as "conductor of an orchestra".
 Schmitz and Brett (2001, p.
 11) argue that: "the developer's role is to orchestrate the development process to bring the project to completion.
-Developers are the central actors in the development process."
-Important predevelopment stages, include conducting preliminary studies, negotiating sale or other ownership agreements, securing financing, undertaking the approval process, initiating planning and design and starting site work - followed by construction, sales and governance of the completed project.
-Particular emphasis is placed in this study on the important role of consultants in the development process.
-The team might include attorneys, planners, market researchers, engineers, geologists, environmental specialists, architects, landscape architects, financiers, contractors and sales managers.
+Developers are the central actors in the development process." important predevelopment stages, include conducting preliminary studies, negotiating sale or other ownership agreements, securing financing, undertaking the approval process, initiating planning and design and starting site work - followed by construction, sales linked.